 EMD Acquisition LLC, formerly Tronox LLC, (the source) is located within the BMI industrial park in Henderson, Nevada.
 The legal description of the source location is: portions of T22S, R62E, Sections 12-13 in Las Vegas Valley, County of Clark, State of Nevada.
 The source is situated in the Las Vegas Valley Hydrographic Area 212.
 The Las Vegas Valley is currently designated as attainment for all pollutants except ozone.
-The Las Vegas Valley Hydrographic Basin 212 was designated marginal nonattainment for ozone on August 3, 2018, and redesignated moderate nonattainment on January 5, 2023, for the 2015 standard.
-The changes in designation did not impose any new requirements at this time.
+The Las Vegas Valley Hydrographic Basin 212 was designated marginal nonattainment for ozone on August 3, 2018.
+The designation did not impose any new requirements at that time.
+Hydrographic basin 212 was designated a moderate nonattainment area for ozone on January 5, 2023.
+The designation did not impose any new requirements at that time.
+Hydrographic basin 212 was designated a serious nonattainment area for ozone on January 21, 2025.
+Clark County has drafted or imposed new requirements to address this designation.

 The source is classified as a Categorical Stationary Source (chemical process plants), as defined by AQR Section 12.2.2(j)(21).
 The source is categorized under SIC Code 2819 Industrial Inorganic Chemical Manufacturing and NAICS code: 325180: Other Basic Inorganic Chemical Manufacturing.
 The source identified themselves as a major source for single hazardous air pollutants (HAP) (as manganese compounds) May 6, 2014, and as a major source of total HAP based on the revision application submitted on November 13, 2023.
-The source is a synthetic minor of PM10 and a true minor for PM{2.5}, NO_x, CO, SO2, and VOC.
+The source is a synthetic minor of PM10 and a true minor for PM2.5, NOx, CO, SO2, and VOC.
 The source emits greenhouse gases (GHG) and it is not a major source for GHG emissions.